boytchev/suica/docs/objects.md

 JS:
 scorm.api
 ```
 Property.
 Interface to SCORM Run-time API.
 This property defines methods for run-time access to SCORM functions.
 The functions are listed in [SCORM 1.2 API Signature](https://scorm.com/scorm-explained/technical-scorm/run-time/run-time-reference/#section-2) and they are `LMSInitialize`, `LMSFinish`, `LMSGetValue`, `LMSSetValue`, `LMSCommit`, `LMSGetLastError` and `LMSGetErrorString`.
-Details about these functions are available in [Overview of the SCORM Run-Time environment](https://scorm.com/scorm-explained/technical-scorm/run-time/).
+Details about these functions are available in [Overview of the SCORM Run-Time environment](https://scorm.com/scorm-explained/technical-scorm/run-time/). <!-- markdown-link-check-disable-line -->

 Suica always defines `scorm`, but if `scorm.api` is empty, then the SCORM functionality is not available.